 In 1985, Stanford Law School became one of the first law schools to offer a loan repayment assistance program for its graduates.
-Today, the Miles and Nancy Rubin Loan Repayment Assistance Program (LRAP) is widely regarded as the best of its kind, providing critical loan relief that enables bright, young lawyers to pursue careers in public service.
+Today, the Miles and Nancy Rubin Loan Repayment Assistance Program (LRAP) and the Anonymous Public Service Loan Repayment Assistance Program are widely regarded as the best of its kind, providing critical loan relief that enables bright, young lawyers to pursue careers in public service.

 The success of LRAP demonstrates Stanford’s commitment to guaranteeing career choices for graduates and reflects one of the law school’s key values: that public service is a worthy pursuit, and that lawyers have a professional obligation to participate in public service throughout the course of their careers.
 Each LRAP participant’s story illustrates the important role that the program has played in their individual public service careers and the role that Stanford Law School continues to play in inculcating in our graduates the value of public service.

 - Ensures that salary will not drive alumni career decisions

 - Helps alumni with excellent skills, motivation and credentials find public interest jobs in the United States and abroad